wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Development for v1.00.00+
 Now that the program is 100% made, I am tidying up, and finishing testing/bugfixing...
-- Release v1.00.0 upcoming, which will be tested on, ubuntu 25 and windows 8.1, and 100% bugfixed.
 - Work on windows/ubuntu bugfixing.
 - Optimization, then testing/bugfixing.
 - Rename configuration.py to configure.py or config.py.